 Online Only: Feedly

 If you don’t want to download anything, access Feedly on Windows through any browser.
-It’s easy to create feeds, organize them, and stay up to date on everything you like to read online.
-There are also mobile apps to keep you connected.
+It’s also available on iOS and Android.
+It’s easy to create feeds, organize them, and stay up to date on whaat you enjoy reading online while in the comfy environment of Windows.
 Plus, it’s constantly being updated, unlike some of the options on this list.

 Image credit: RSS Digital Announcement Network Technology Concept by 123RF

 Our latest tutorials delivered straight to your inbox